MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Dismount-VMHostAssignableDevice.md

 ```

 This example dismounts the device with the specified instance path from the host, making it
-available for reassignment to another virtual machine.
+available for assignment to a virtual machine.

 ## PARAMETERS